wrnrlr/g3/readme.md

 ## Get Started

-This software uses some of Rust experimental feautures like `std_simd` and `fn_traits` so make sure to compile using the nightly release.
+This software uses some of Rust experimental feautures like `fn_traits` so make sure to compile using the nightly release.

 ```bash
 rustup update -- nightly